 Your next challenge is to decide whether you’d prefer to work for an online English teaching school or set yourself up as an independent self-employed online English teacher.

 Here at i-to-i, we’d always recommend starting out by working for an online school and, once you have some experience and confidence, then progressing to self-employment if that’s the route you’d like to ultimately go down.

 Online schools such as 51Talk, DaDaABC, OpenEnglish, Myngle, 91waijiao, Learnlight, Berlitz, Telelangue to name a few are great places to start.
 Here’s a couple of reasons why…

-If you prefer the idea of going it alone, a great resource and place to start is the i-to-i job’s board, where you can expect to find suitable positions advertised each month.
+If you prefer the idea of going it alone, a great resource and place to start is our sister company, LoveTEFL’s jobs board, where you can expect to find suitable positions advertised each month.
 If you want to be self employed, but need a bit of help in getting started, check out iTalki and Verbling as a starter for ten.

 iTalki is a language learning marketplace.
 It specialises in connecting teachers and students alike.
 Teachers apply to be featured in the dedicated Teacher Listings, which allows students to search for and contact them.

 Online classes are conducted via Skype or alternatively through their free VOIP software. iTalki handles everything for the teacher: marketing, scheduling, payment (15% charge on each transaction) and even student management so this can be a great way to get all of the benefits with none of the complications when starting out.

 Verbling offer a very similar proposition to iTalki.
 Teachers submit an application through the site to apply for listings and native speakers with some experience are prioritised.

 Verbling offers both group lessons of up to 9 students at a time and one to one classes – all of which are conducted through 1 hour long Google Hangouts.